Alluxio/documentation/docs/en/compute/Hadoop-MapReduce.md

----
-layout: global
-title: Running Hadoop MapReduce on Alluxio
+# Running Hadoop MapReduce on Alluxio
-nickname: Apache Hadoop MapReduce
-group: Compute Integrations
-priority: 1
----

 This guide describes how to configure Alluxio with Apache Hadoop MapReduce, so that your MapReduce programs can read+write data stored in Alluxio.

-* Table of Contents
-{:toc}

 ## Prerequisites